 If you have applied and been turned down in the past or never applied before, make this known as bonus points are awarded to applicants who have not received NSGP funding in the past.

-Bonus points are also awarded to applicants located within a disadvantaged community or demonstrate how they serve a disadvantaged community or population.
+Bonus points are also awarded to applicants located within a disadvantaged community or to those who demonstrate how they serve a disadvantaged community or population.

 The Investment Justification form downloaded from the FEMA website needs to be opened in Adobe Acrobat Reader.
 Once in Acrobat Reader, press the "Enable All Features" button to view the form.